r6915ee/codenames-and-such/src/modpacks/configuration.md

 ### Common

 This section prepends the entries below with `MOD_`.
+These define the metadata of your mod.

 |Option       |Default Value              |Description                     |
 |-------------|---------------------------|--------------------------------|